bjornregnell/ubuntu-tweaks/evolution-email-client/README.md

-# Using Gnome Evolution email client
+# Install and configure the Gnome Evolution email client

 Gnome Evolution is an email client for Linux/Ubuntu that works with Microsoft Exchange servers.

-USE THE FLATPAK VERSION.
 It is easiest to configure using a backup of your existing Evolution instance on another machine as described below (if you have one).
 Otherwise, if you are doing a fresh install, use the settings below, see esp. the settings for OAuth2 below if your organisation uses that with Microsoft Office365.

-The examples below are for employees and students at Lund University, Sweden, so they need to be adjusted according to specifics if you are with another organisation.
+The configuration examples below are for employees and students at Lund University, Sweden - the configurations need to be adjusted according to your specifics if you are with another organisation.

-## Install flatpak version
+## Install flatpak version of Gnome Evolution

-Install flatpak and flathub, see  https://www.omgubuntu.co.uk/2019/02/how-to-install-flatpak-on-ubuntu-flathub
+Install flatpak and flathub, see  https://www.omgubuntu.co.uk/2019/02/how-to-install-flatpak-on-ubuntu-flathub and https://wiki.gnome.org/Apps/Evolution/Flatpak
 ```
 sudo add-apt-repository ppa:alexlarsson/flatpak